LTeather/University6Mans/README.md

 ## Running Locally
 Upload the database and run Apache & MySQL on XAMPP.
 Then hit F5 in Visual Studio Code.

-You will need to run: node i
+You will need to run: "node i"
 In the terminal for it to grab all of the modules required on first starting the project.

 ## Donate